I Let OpenClaw Migrate Its Own Secrets to Bitwarden

 I can hear it already.
 "You've just moved the problem.
 Instead of protecting a config file, now you're protecting a BWS token.
 Same thing."

 The config file had zero protection.
 Any process that could read files could grab it.
-The BWS token sits in macOS Keychain — you need biometric auth or the system password to extract it.
-That's a hardware security boundary, not a filesystem permission.
+The BWS token sits in macOS Keychain, where extracting it requires biometric auth or the system password — a hardware security boundary rather than a filesystem permission.

 The config file was irrevocable.
 If someone copied your keys, you'd have to rotate every single one across every provider.
-The BWS token?
-Revoke it instantly from the Bitwarden dashboard.
-One action.
-All access cut.
+The BWS token can be revoked instantly from the Bitwarden dashboard.
+One action cuts all access.

 The config file left no trace.
-Someone reads a file, you'll never know.
-BWS has audit logs.
-Every secret access is tracked.
-You can see exactly what was accessed, when, and by what machine.
+If someone reads a file, you'll never know.
+BWS keeps audit logs that track every secret access, so you can see exactly what was accessed, when, and by which machine.

 The config file worked offline.
-Copy it to a USB drive, walk away, use it anywhere.
-The BWS token requires network access to Bitwarden's servers.
-Air-gapped exfiltration doesn't work.
+Copy it to a USB drive, walk away, and use it anywhere.
+The BWS token requires network access to Bitwarden's servers, so air-gapped exfiltration doesn't work.

 Rotation Is Now Trivial

-This is the part that surprised me the most.
+This surprised me the most.
 Before, rotating a key meant:

 - Generate new key at the provider